xdamman/TypingMyFirstWords/README.md

 #### Alphabet

-To edit the pronunciation of that alphabet: record your voice in a `.m4u` file (default file format when you record a new audio file with `QuickTime` on your Mac).
+To edit the pronunciation of the alphabet: record your voice in a `.m4u` file (default file format when you record a new audio file with `QuickTime` on your Mac).
 You have to pronounce each letter with a 2s interval (use a stopwatch, at every other second, say the next letter).
 You may need to crop your file to make sure that it starts without a blank.
 Then move the file to `sounds/$voice/alphabet.m4u`.

 #### Words

 It's easier to records all the words at once.
 Fire up `QuickTime` and start a new audio recording.
-They say all the words that you want to record and make sure you leave a silence of about 1s between each word.
+Then say all the words that you want to record and make sure to leave a silence of about 1s between each word.

 Then you can use the command line utility `sox` to automatically split that audio file into one file per word.
 To install `sox`, do `brew install sox`.
 You will also need `ffmpeg`.
 To install it on your mac: `brew install ffmpeg --with-fdk-aac --with-faac`